 We have some subscribers who have been with us now for 15 years, and are our best customers.

-Adding new subscribers to your list increases email conversion rates, if you follow the steps on our FREE course.
+Adding new subscribers to your list will help increase email conversion rates.

 Clean your email list by deleting unsubscribes and people who have not opened any of your emails in the last 6 months to 1 year (non openers).

 If they have not opened even one of your emails in 6 months to 1 year, they are most likely never going to.

 Sending emails to large numbers of people who NEVER open your emails will bring down your deliverability rate, and affect your email open rates –hence lowering your conversions.

 If you do not email your list at least a few times a week, you really risk them losing interest in your offers.

 If your subscribers only see an email from you once a month, they might even forget who you are and that they ever subscribed, unless you have a really recognizable brand, like Amazon.

 Heck they might even think you are a spammer especially if they have forgot all about subscribing to your email list because it has been so long since you sent them an email.

 Read more here: How often To Send Marketing Emails